 Students will also develop analytical skills in History through a wide range of topics in British, European, American and World history, as well as the history of political thought.
 There will be opportunities to work with historical sources in foreign languages.
 As for other language students, those who take this course will spend their third year studying or working abroad, thereby immersing themselves in the language, culture, history and politics of a foreign country.

-For History: no specific subjects; A-level (or equivalent) History is highly desirable.
+For History: no specific subjects required, although A-level (or equivalent) History is highly desirable.

 |Course Enquiries:||Emmanuel Admissions Office|